SS Celtic (1872)

 SS Celtic was an ocean liner built for the White Star Line by shipbuilders Harland and Wolff of Belfast.

+The Celtic, the first of two White Star ships to bear the name, was the last of six Oceanic-class liners commissioned by White Star; she and her older sister Adriatic were ordered following the success of what was originally a series of four.

+Naming

-The Celtic (later the Amerika), the first of two White Star ships to bear the name, was the second of two Oceanic-class liners commissioned by White Star, following the success of their first four steamships (the Adriatic being the earlier of the new pair).
-The new ship was originally proposed to be named Arctic, but as the American Collins Line had a paddle-wheel steamer with that name (it sank in 1854) the White Star managers changed their minds, and settled on the name Celtic.
+The new ship was originally proposed to be named Arctic, but as the American Collins Line had a Paddle steamer with that name which sank in 1854, the White Star managers changed their minds, and settled on the name Celtic.

+Career

+Early career

 Celtic was one of six liners built for White Star to allow the line to operate a mail service across the Atlantic.
 (As the ships had a five week turnaround, five ships were needed to allow a weekly service, with the sixth ship acting as a spare).
 Celtic was a duplicate of Adriatic and like Adriatic, was larger than the first four ships.
 Celtic was 437 ft 2 in long, with a beam of 40 ft 9 in.
 Twelve single-ended boilers fed steam at 70 psi to a four-cylinder tandem steam engine, rated at 600 NHP.
 The ship had a Gross register tonnage of 3867 tons and a Net register tonnage of 2439 tons.

-Celtic was built by Harland and Wolff at their Belfast shipyard, and was launched on 18 June 1872.
+Celtic was built by Harland and Wolff at their Belfast shipyard, and was launched on 8 June 1872.